SCKelemen/cpkg/README.md

 ### Multi-Module Support

-cpkg supports multiple independently versioned modules from the same repository.
-This is useful for monorepos where related components are versioned separately.
+cpkg supports multiple modules from the same repository, with two modes:

+#### 1. Versioned Submodules (For Repos You Control)

+If you control the repository, you can create tags for each submodule:

 **Tag Naming Conventions:**